 async/await with the Windows UI

-One place where synchronization is especially important is in the context of UI and Web programming.
+One place where synchronization is especially important is in the context of UI.
 With the Windows UI, for example, a message pump processes messages such as mouse click and move events.
 Furthermore, the UI is single-threaded, so that interaction with any UI components (e.g., a text box) must always occur from the single UI thread.
 One of the key advantages of the async/await pattern is that it leverages the synchronization context to ensure that continuation work—work that appears after the await statement—will always execute on the same synchronization task that invoked the await statement.
 This approach is of significant value because it eliminates the need to explicitly switch back to the UI thread to update a control.

-To better appreciate this benefit, consider the example of a UI event for a button click in WPF, as shown in Listing 19.23.
+To better appreciate this benefit, consider the example of a UI event for a button click in WPF, as shown in Listing 20.13.